 9th Grade: Physics

 At Carroll, we hand craft each student’s schedule to give that child what he or she most needs.

 Flex Block provides additional time for students to receive well-designed, thoughtful curriculum from trained faculty within carefully crafted groups.
 Throughout the year, students participate in the following three strands: skills development, targeted cognitive intervention (TCI), and health and wellness.

 For Focus Areas, students are placed in a learning environment that custom targets an academic area needing more focus - be it Orton-Gillingham, oral reading fluency, comprehension & vocabulary, written expression, creative writing, math thinking and problem solving, etc. Students are constantly assessed to track progress in their assigned focus area and are adjusted accordingly.

-We’ve discovered that helping students with key cognitive skills directly impacts their ability to read, comprehend, write, and problem solve.
+We’ve discovered that helping students with key cognitive development skills directly impacts their ability to read, comprehend, write, and problem solve.

 In the Targeted Cognitive Intervention (TCI) program, cognitive profiles reveal where learning weaknesses exist.
 Using games and activities, TCI directly targets those underlying deficits in areas such as reaction time, processing speed, visual working memory, verbal working memory, and many forms of executive function to help strengthen the underlying learning skills of each student.